florianmahner/tomlparse/docs/README.md

 python experiment.py --config "example.toml" --table "general"
 ```

 In this case the `root-table` is not defined.
-Therefore the arguments at the top of the file without a table are taken and parsing would return the following dict `{"foo": 20, "bar": "hello"}`.
+In this case the arguments at the top of the file without a table are taken and parsing would return the following dict `{"foo": 20, "bar": "hello"}`.
 Note that `table` arguments override arguments from the `root-table`.

 We can also specify the root-table:

 ```bash
 python experiment.py --config "example.toml" --table "general" --root-table "root"